|Course Title||Diploma in Predictive Data Analytics|

 - Quantitative Data Visualisation

 - Result Verification

 - Automated Reporting Approaches and Implementations

-Continuous Assessment will be utilised to assess student progression on this programme ensuring a high level of proficiency is achieved.
-All assessments for this programme are directly mapped to each of the practical tasks which will be explored during lectures and lab time.
+Assignment will be utilised to assess student progression on this programme ensuring a high level of proficiency is achieved.
+Assessment for this programme is directly mapped to each of the practical tasks which will be explored during lectures and lab time.

 All course material is included in the programme fee.
 Fees are payable by credit card, debit card, bank transfer, bank draft or cheque.
 All fees must be paid before the programme begins.
 Please note that CCT closes on public holidays and for a number of days over the Christmas and New Year holiday period.
 CCT reserves the right to postpone, cancel, or alter part-time courses without notice, or to change any of the details in the college website or brochures at any time.
 Fees are not refundable unless the course is cancelled by CCT.